garden-io/garden/docs/reference/module-types/jib-container.md

         # The file with the public ssh key to be stored in the proxy container.
         publicKeyFilePath:

-        # The username to login to the proxy container.
-        username:

         # The k8s name of the remote container.
         remoteContainerName: